-- plan and deliver an out-of-school program that includes sport and recreation activities for vulnerable children and young people in identified regional locations. - work collaboratively with identified groups and/or organisations to support the implementation of community-led children and youth strategies.
+- Plan and deliver an out-of-school program that includes sport and recreation activities for vulnerable children and young people in identified regional locations. - Build the capacity, skills and knowledge of local people to deliver sport and recreation activities. - Work collaboratively with identified groups and/or organisations to support the implementation of community-led children and youth strategies.